lpage30/MMM-DynamicWebview/README.md

 IFrames have some security issues (depending on the url used).
 The [webview](https://github.com/electron/electron/blob/master/docs/api/webview-tag.md), however, does not suffer from these problems as it is rendered separately.
 So you get iframe behavior in a secure way.
 There are several quirks associated with using the webview, but most of these can be overcome, and your MagicMirror will render those pages that could not be rendered using an IFRAME.

 ## Setting up to use this Module
-There are a 2 things you will need to do in your overall configuration so you can then render these webview(s).
+There are a 3 things you will need to do in your overall configuration so you can then render these webview(s).
+1. ***Electron version 3.0.0+***
+MagicMirror (at the time of this writing) runs with a much older version of Electron.
+This version did not result in proper renderings of certain modules with webview modules when applying the electron options settings (next bullet).
+Here is how you would change your MagicMirror to use this version of electron:
+	- go to your MagicMirror installation directory
+	- remove `rm -rf node_modules` the node_modules directory.
+This will take a long time, so be patient.
+	- remove `rm package-lock.json` the package lock file.
+	- edit the `package.json` file.
+		- search for `"electron": "^2.0.0",`
+		- replace it with `"electron": "^3.0.0",`
+		- save the file
+	- now reinstall the packages for your MagicMirror: `npm install` This will also take a long time.
+	- DONE
-1. ***Electron Options***
+2. ***Electron Options***
 Referring to the [MagicMirror Configuration](https://github.com/MichMich/MagicMirror#configuration), you will need to add the `nodeIntegration: true` to `electronOptions`.
 I am uncertain why this is needed (I have plenty of educated guesses), but if this value is false, things don't render.
 ````javascript
 	electronOptions: {